Parker-Story/4083-Scene-To_Story_Generator/README.md

-# Scene-to-Story Generator
+# Once Upon An Image

 ## Description
-The Scene-to-Story Generator is a collaborative AI project that transforms images into short, descriptive stories.
+The Once Upon An Image is a collaborative AI project that transforms images into short, descriptive stories.
 It uses two AI agents: an **Image Agent** for detecting key objects and scenes, and a **Text Agent** for generating narratives based on the detected elements.

 ## Features